lambdacms/lambdacms/README.md

 ### Initializing the base application

-First we need to install the `yesod` command, this command requires a lot of dependent packages to be downloaded and build, and therefor may take some time.
+First we need to install the `yesod` command, this command requires a lot of dependent packages to be downloaded and build (may a while).
 Run this from your project's folder:

 ```bash
 cabal install yesod-bin
 ```

-With the following commands you create a "scaffolded" Yesod application.
+With the following command you create a "scaffolded" Yesod application.
 The command is interactive; you need to supply some configuration values.
 Pick the database of your choice, and choose a project name: